ClaudiaMartinGiroux/LinuxAdmin/README.md

 # Linux System Administration Full Course

 Hi!
-Based on the amazing full course provided by **Greek's Lesson** that can be found [here](https://www.youtube.com/watch?v=wsh64rjnRas&t=19618s) I have generated some notes!
+Based on the amazing full course provided by **Geek's Lesson** that can be found [here](https://www.youtube.com/watch?v=wsh64rjnRas&t=19618s) I have generated some notes!

 ## Notes Structure
 The note files are divided into 2 directories: